mads-hartmann/mads-hartmann.com/sites/howto.mads-hartmann.com/README.md

 To finish the prototype

-1. Host it somewhere.
+1. [x] Host it somewhere.
 Probably easiest just to use Vercel to be honest.
 2. Make it possible to click each How-To to render a page for it
 3. Possibly add a page for tags

+Optional

+- Play around with [Radix UI](https://www.radix-ui.com/) if I need nicer components

 ### Development